Musings and reflections on contemporary and not-so-contemporary psychoanalysis.

 For over seven decades, most American analytic educators believed that the frequency per week of analytic sessions was directly proportional to the chances for the highest quality of analytic experience – both for the patient and for the candidate's education.
 While there are no studies that confirm these beliefs, the consensus of most practicing psychoanalysts has been that higher frequency tends to lead to more effective and lasting clinical results.

-As the Institute at PANY (formerly IPE), began to re-assess its current educational requirement of 4-5 times a week for candidates treating patients, we realized that the impetus was largely being driven by the kind of practical matters alluded to above: it is increasingly difficult for candidates to find patients who will work at the higher frequencies; the requirement seemed to impede candidate progression (more on this is elaborated below)
+As the Institute at PANY (formerly IPE), began to re-assess its current educational requirement of 4-5 times a week for candidates treating patients, we realized that the impetus was largely being driven by the kind of practical matters alluded to above: it is increasingly difficult for candidates to find patients who will work at the higher frequencies; the requirement seemed to impede candidate progression (more on this is elaborated below); and we were hearing rather consistently that potential applicants for analytic training were less willing to commit themselves to such a requirement.
+We were being seen as rigid.

 But as we reluctantly embarked upon considering a reevaluation of this standard, we realized we had actually opened a door that invited us to look at something that perhaps we had taken for granted more than we would like to admit, something worthy of reconsideration – the supposition that higher frequency of sessions is considered to be better during training.
 And we began to see some of the important and complex issues that could be sequelae of this supposition, such as the possibility that we could be imparting to candidates and others a too rigid, insufficiently reflective stance that this frequency standard "just is what it is!"; or the observation that institutes may end up becoming excessively defined by the frequency of sessions they require.